 CAT vs EMR: Which Is the Better Dividend Stock?

-As of June 2026, CAT and EMR are closely matched.
-EMR offers the higher yield at 1.55%, EMR has the higher dividend-safety score, and EMR trades at the larger discount to fair value (-17%).
+As of August 2026, CAT (Caterpillar, Inc.) screens as the stronger dividend stock, winning 5 of 8 head-to-head metrics.
+EMR offers the higher yield at 1.41%, EMR has the higher dividend-safety score, and CAT trades at the larger discount to fair value (-1%).

 | Metric | CAT | EMR |